ippontech/blog-usa/posts/python-in-production-part-1-of-5.md

 uvicorn==0.18.3
 ```

 It's good practice to frequently update this file with the latest requirements for your project, and to keep this file in source control as well.
-Speaking of source control, since our python interpretter lives inside of our project directory, we want to be sure to *exclude* or *ignore* it from our source control.
+Speaking of source control, since our python interpreter lives inside of our project directory, we want to be sure to *exclude* or *ignore* it from our source control.
 We can do this with a .gitignore file for git.
 ```bash
 touch .gitignore
 echo "venv/" >> .gitignore